AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/run_commandline.rst

 :option:`-T`, `--tag` :
   Store the provided string argument verbatim as a trace tag attribute in the output trace header.
 The tag so associated with a trace can be retrieved from trace dumps and is output as part of some analysis reports.
-It is useful as a flexible trace identification facility, structured as users see fit for custom trace management purposes.

 :option:`--level` :
   Convey the kind of analysis that is intended from the produced traces later